Towards Ultrahigh Dimensional Feature Selection for Big Data: Feature Selection Through Adaptive Feature Scaling

 \end{deftn}

-Similar to the overlapping case, we can augment the dataset with all possible groups along the tree structures, resulting in an augmented data set ${\bX}_{\mG} = [{\bX}_{\mG_1}, ..., {\bX}_{\mG_p}]$, where ${\bX}_{\mG_i}$ presents the data columns selected by ${\mG_i}$ and $p$ denotes the number of all possible groups.\emph{{ Although this idea is simple, it may bring great challenges for optimization when there are huge number of overlapping groups.}} Specifically, the number of groups $p$ can be exponential in $m$ for graph based group structures~\citep{Francis2009HKL}.
-Fortunately, as only a small number of groups will be selected as the informative groups, the computational issue mentioned above can be easily solved with the following proposed feature generating scheme and will be detailed in Section \ref{sec:structure}.
+Similar to the overlapping case, we can augment the overlapping elements of all groups along the tree structures resulting in the augmented dataset ${\bX}_{au} = [{\bX}_{\mG_1}, ..., {\bX}_{\mG_p}]$ where ${\bX}_{\mG_i}$ \aje{represents} the data columns selected by ${\mG_i}$ and $p$ denotes the number of all possible groups.
+However, this simple idea may bring \aje{large} challenges for optimization\aje{;} particularly when there are \aje{a large} number of overlapping groups.
+For instance, in graph-based group structures, the number of groups $p$ can be exponential in $m$~\citep{Francis2009HKL}.
+How to avoid this difficulty is one of the focuses of this paper.